azagniotov/language-detection/README.md

 `.fromAllIsoCodes639_1()`
 - **Default**: N/A
-- **Description**: Enables the library to perform language detection for all the 53 languages by the ISO 639-1 codes
+- **Description**: Enables the library to perform language detection for all the supported languages by the ISO 639-1 codes

 ```java
 LanguageDetectionSettings